TL;DR: A Quick Answer

 How to Automatically Apply Checklist Templates to Work Items

-Smart Checklist allows you to automatically add checklist templates to selected work types (Jira issue types).
+Smart Checklist allows you to automatically add checklist templates based on various conditions – for instance, based on work item type (Jira issue types).
 For example, you can prepare an Acceptance Criteria or Definition of Done checklist template and auto-apply it to all Stories.

 To do this, click the three-dot menu in the top-right corner of the Smart Checklist section of your work item and select Manage Templates.